All Episodes

 We'll see.

-We're talking about the storm and we're into open lines.
+We're talking about the storm, and we're into open lines.

 Anything you want to talk about is fair game.

-It was off of Titusville, Florida.
+I was off of Titusville, Florida, recording 45-foot storm surges.

-Holy moly!
+Holy moly.

-I wonder if that's true.
+Wonder if that's true.

-And, uh, he asks, question, what happens to anyone caught in their cars on these jammed highways?
+And he asks, question, what happens to anyone caught in their cars on these jammed highways?

-Well, if they've made it far enough west, Hopefully, all they have to do is sit it out.
+Well, if they've made it far enough west, hopefully all they have to do is sit it out.

 But again, I would say to those of you getting ready to go, you're going to encounter jammed highways, number one.